iamrobbiejr/robby-malunga-zatec-assessment/README.md

 - Composer
 - NodeJS v16 and above
-- Xampp / Wampp - Any local server that can allow you to serve php projects
+- Xampp / Wamp - Any local server that can allow you to serve php projects

 ## Setting Up